floookay/vscode-wpm-monitor/README.md

 ## Known Issues

 - the wpm monitor also gets displayed in the status bar if no text window is open
+- the wpm monitor doesn't work in jupyter books that were opened with the editor of the python extension

 ## Release Notes